Hydroelectricity in Italy: History

 Electric power production in Italy from 1883 to 2012: hydroelectricity (in blue) remained almost the same since the 1950s.

-Since the Italian peninsula is relatively recent geological formation, it lacks commercial coal deposits and oil, so hydroelectricity was the first source widely used in Italy to produce electric energy, and remained the main source at least until the 1960s.
-For example, of the total 15.5 TWh produced in 1938 hydro accounted for 14.6, or 94%.
+Since the Italian Peninsula is relatively recent geological formation, it lacks commercial coal deposits and oil, so hydroelectricity was the first source widely used in Italy to produce electric energy, and remained the main source at least until the 1960s.
+For example, of the total 15.5 TWh produced in 1938, hydro accounted for 14.6, or 94%.
 Hydroelectric energy played a main role in the Italian industrialization since late 19th century.
-Hydroelectricity contributed for about 87.5% of the total energy produced from 1900 to 1960.
+Hydroelectricity contributed about 87.5% of the total energy produced from 1900 to 1960.

 Since the 1960s the share of hydroelectricity decreased constantly due to the increase in energy needs and almost unchanged total capacity.
-By 1980, share of hydro was already below 25%.
+By 1980, the share of hydro was already below 25%.
 The majority of energy was at that time produced by fossil fuels.
 For comparison, energy consumed in Italy in 2010 was about 20 times that of 1938.

 Italian hydroelectric potential is estimated to be exploited at 90%.
 This explain the almost unchanged total capacity in last 50 years.
 All the favorable places have already been taken: this poses a limit on the construction of new plants of relevant capacity in terms of technical, economical and environmental problems.